RRechz/EchoWave/README.md

 > *Harmony Atmos - Birate Booster
 >
-> A simple voice assistant that gradually increases the speed with a fixed bitrate added to the existing bitrate value.
+> A simple sound enhancer assistant that gradually increases the speed with a fixed bitrate added to the existing bitrate value.

 > **Here's what you need to do for Android Auto;
 > 1. Go to Android Auto's settings and tap multiple times on the version in the bottom to enable developer settings